elibtronic/lis_grievances/README.md

 - add `post_grievances.py` to crontab to fire at a reasonable time frame (once an hour on the 00s)
 - once again `chmod +x` might be necessary
 - There is very limited media support built in.
 If there is a URL to a GIF or JPG in a DM, it will post approriately, but that is pretty much it
+- after a post it checks/kills any lingering DMs (like bork used to do)

 ### Nag Grievances ###

 - You can set `nag_grievances.py` to run once a day via cron to troll for more grievances
 - `chmod +x` here too
 - Add your nags to the text file point to at `NAGLIST`
+- Ah, I don't really use this much, at all.
+I suggest you don't either

 ### Bork Grievances ###

-- This script will kill any lingering DMs
-- Useful if you need to ssh to the box this is running on, run this first to maintain your integrity
-- Might want to add this to cron to trigger once a day after a check/post cycle, just to make sure, I speak from experience here
+- Deprecated. no longer needed

 ![figure_1](./new_app.png)